aloxe/huwindity/src/pages/documentation/navigation.md

     </li>
 ```

-### renderNavItem.njk
+### Next loops on collections for nested pages

-For each entry `renderNavItem(entry)` will loop on `collections.all` to find all possible pages nested under the same entry.
-It will display each of them by calling itself again,
+For each entry `renderNavItem(entry)` will first look if the entry contains nested pages.
+If it does, it will set them as children.

 ```js
   {% for menuEntry in Allentries %}